Algaecide

 Is an algaecide a substitute for chlorine?

 No, algaecides are a supplement, not a replacement.
-Using only algaecides won’t control algae well.
+Using only algaecides won’t effectively control algae.

 What should I do after applying algaecide?